 4. Add Thick Weather Stripping To the Bottom of The Collar

-In order to attach the wood collar to the top of the freezer without using glue, I needed to create a tight seal that would prevent air from leaking out between the freezer and collar.
+To attach the wood collar to the top of the freezer without using glue, I needed to create a tight seal that would prevent air from leaking out between the freezer and the collar.
 And it also needed to help keep the collar in place.

 So I used 1-1/2″ expandable foam weatherseal to create a weatherproof seal when it compresses.
 The weatherseal is a self-adhesive strip that sticks to the bottom of the wood collar.

-Again, the reason for using this method over just gluing the wood collar to the freezer is the fact that I can replace the chest freezer if it ever craps out.
+Again, the reason for using this method over just gluing the wood collar to the freezer is I can replace the chest freezer if it ever craps out.
 And if anything goes wrong with the collar, I can easily replace it without damaging the freezer.

 I got the idea for the weatherseal technique from Homebrew Academy.
 His keezer build includes the facial board and weather stripping.
 I knew I was in good hands after watching his video where he stated that once he added the lid, the collar did move at all, even without glue.